Christine Corday: Early life and education

 A Maryland native, Corday's interest in the arts and science was marked by her classical training in piano during her formative years.
 In 1991, before receiving her B.A. in Communication Arts (1992), she wrote an original research paper which led to an Astrophysics internship at NASA Ames Research Center.

 Corday continued her academic studies later on in graduate courses in cultural anthropology at Washington University.
-From 1992–99, she worked in graphic and structural design for advertising companies, such as Wieden+Kennedy, Bartle Bogle Hegarty, and SKUzzio Design.
+From 1992 to 1999, she worked in graphic and structural design for advertising companies, such as Wieden+Kennedy, Bartle Bogle Hegarty, and SKUzzio Design.

 In 1999 and 2000, Corday began devoting her time to painting.
 She spent one year in Tokyo, Japan, then would later go to Seville, Spain for three years working on her sound and tidal energy project called Instrument for the Ocean to Play.

 Corday's work and experiences in Spain shifted her palette to black, hand-making her own tar-like paint through raw pigments, charcoal, and synthetic polymers, and fabricated tools to apply the paint to raw linen and canvas.
 Corday's black palette painting are considered to be early blueprints of her sculptural work.